muddusurendranehru/website_final/SOCIAL_MEDIA_MARKETING.md

 ✅ Secure payment processing
 ✅ Mobile-first design

-All backed by TSMC 20548 certification & 15+ years experience
+All backed by APCOG certification & 15+ years experience

 3/8 The technology stack:
 • React + TypeScript for reliability